Text alternative: Healthy smiles during pregnancy

 • Eat fresh fruit instead of drinking fruit juice.

-• To protect your teeth rinse your mouth with water and wipe a smear of toothpaste over your teeth after vomiting.
+• If you have morning sickness, rinse your mouth with water after vomiting and wipe a little fluoride toothpaste over your teeth with your finger.

 Dental check-ups